-Financial targets, which may, for example (not exhaustive), be:
+Financial targets, which may include, for example (list not exhaustive):

-- Technical result (company or business area)

-- Portfolio growth

-- Cost improvement/efficiency enhancement of distribution

-- Profitability measures

-- Sales of new products
+- Technical result (company or business area) - Portfolio growth - Cost improvement/efficiency enhancement of distribution - Profitability measures - Sales of new products, including prevention products that actively create peace of mind and protect Tryg's long-term interests - Claims management, including sustainability, based on, for example, repairs rather than replacements

-Non-financial targets, which may, for example (not exhaustive), be:
+Non-financial targets, which may include, for example (list not exhaustive):

 - Customer satisfaction

 - Digitalisation/automation

 - Manager and employee development

 - Employee satisfaction

-- Project efficiency

-- Rooting of new strategy, visions and processes

-- Innovation and development activities, including new products, customer-promoting activities, IT, Brand Attraction etc.
+- Project efficiency - Strategy execution, including anchoring of new strategy, visions and processes - Innovation and development activities, including new products, customer-promoting activities, IT, Brand Attraction etc. - Fulfilment of ESG/CSR-related targets/activities

-A Tryg factor which can gear/regulate the above result by a factor of 0 to 1.4.
-The Tryg factor is based on a financial ratio (company target) such as e.g. the technical result or combined ratio.
+A Tryg factor can gear/regulate the above result by a factor of 0 to 1.4.
+The Tryg factor is based on a financial ratio (company target) such as, for example, the technical result or combined ratio.
 The INP programme of the Executive Board is not subject to a Tryg factor.

-In special cases, and in accordance with the regulations in force, the targets set for the performance year may be changed or supplemented with other targets during the performance year.
+In special cases, and in accordance with applicable regulations, the targets set for the performance year may be changed or supplemented with other targets during the performance year.
 This may, for example, occur if:

-- Collective agreement adjustments are made during the performance year which may significantly affect the targets - The targets generally turn out to be significantly inexpedient for Tryg due to unforeseen circumstances - Other priorities must be made during the performance year or if there is a need to manage the company in accordance with new goals and targets which, as a whole, are better for Tryg than the goals and targets set at the beginning of the year, for example in connection with organisational changes, M&A, sourcing etc. - The participant changes position or receives new assignments.
+- Collective agreement adjustments are made during the performance year which may significantly affect the targets - The targets generally turn out to be highly inexpedient for Tryg due to unforeseen circumstances - Other priorities must be made during the performance year or if there is a need to manage the company in accordance with new goals and targets which, as a whole, are better for Tryg than the goals and targets set at the beginning of the year, for example in connection with organisational changes, M&A, sourcing etc. - The participant changes position or is given new assignments.